 The symptoms of Zika are so mild that they only include a slight fever, headache and joint pain (source).
 They are similar in nature to those of dengue fever.
 These symptoms normally last for two days to six days and are often so mild that they are unrecognized by the carrier of the disease.

 Zika can be spread through sexual contact with an infected partner (source).
 So can lots of other things, in any part of the world, if you’re not careful!
-This makes Zika unique to other mosquito–borne and passed illnesses, however.
+This makes Zika unique to other mosquito-borne and mosquito-passed illnesses, however.
 Taking proper precautions and preventative measures as outlined below as well as on the CDC website can drastically reduce your chances of acquiring this relatively mild and hard to diagnose disease.
-Here’s some tips:
+Here are some tips:

 - Wear bug spray, especially at lower elevation

 - Wear longer garments when possible, especially when at lower elevation